Worker Frequently Asked Questions

 What if my employer won’t agree to let me change doctors?

-You can ask for Informal Dispute Resolution (IDR) from the court.
-You must first try to get your employer to agree to a change in doctors.
-If this doesn’t work, you or your employer can ask for help through the IDR process.
-A court staff member will try to help you and your employer agree.
-If that doesn't work, a motion or petition (lawsuit) can be filed with the court.
+You can ask for Informal Dispute Resolution (IDR), also known as mediation, from the court.
+Before you ask for mediation, you must first try to get your employer to agree to your request to change doctors.
+If this doesn’t work, you or your employer can ask for help through the court’s mediation process.
+A court staff member will try to help you and your employer come to an agreement.
+If mediation doesn’t work, you have the option to file a motion or petition (lawsuit) with the court for a judge to decide the matter.
+More information about the IDR process and other dispute resolution options is available on our website (http://www.wcc.ne.gov/).

 Getting Back to Work